 3.1.
-Risk Management is reported separately to Financial and Performance Management at Committees, although there continue to be close links between financial, performance, and risk reporting.
-The departmental reporting continues to be by exception, including full information for risks with a current risk score of 12 and above where the prospects of meeting the target score by the target date is reported as amber or red.
+Risk management is reported separately to financial and performance management at Committees, although there continue to be close links between financial, performance, and risk reporting.
+The Audit Committee Chairman has proposed that departmental level risks are reported, in detail, to Committees at least once per year.
+The remaining departmental reporting throughout the year continues to be by exception, including full information for risks with a current risk score of 12 and above where the prospects of meeting the target score by the target date is reported as amber or red.
 A risk report is presented to each Committee on a quarterly basis, at the same time as the Finance and Performance Reports.